Before you get started, you can upload

 gerbers.
 This will help keep the gerbers separate from the design files.

 The Layers list will show the visible layers from the design.
-The layers that are checked are the ones we need to be able to manufacture a two-layer design.
+These layers should all be checked.

 For the users options, we suggest the following.
 The other options can be set to your preferences.